MaestSi/CharONT/README.md

 # CharONT

-**CharONT** is a consensus calling pipeline meant for characterizing long genomic regions from diploid organisms.
-Starting from ONT reads including a shared flanking sequence, it provides consensus sequences for the two alleles and tandem repeats annotations.
+**CharONT** is a consensus calling pipeline meant for characterizing long genomic regions from organisms with ploidy >= 1.
+Starting from ONT reads including a shared flanking sequence, it provides consensus sequences for each allele and tandem repeats annotations.
 In case you used an enrichment method different to PCR (e.g. CRISPR-Cas9 or Xdrop), or performed WGS, amplicon-like sequences can be extracted _in-silico_ based on known flanking sequences.
 Moreover, a preprocessing pipeline is provided, so to make the whole bioinformatic analysis from raw fast5 files to consensus sequences straightforward and simple.
+Since v1.1.0, support for polyploid organisms (n > 2) is enabled.

 <p align="center">
   <img src="Figures/CharONT_logo.png" alt="drawing" width=450" title="CharONT_logo">